esper-io/console_docs/docs/dashboard/components.md

 ## What are the Dashboard components?

 The Dashboard mainly hosts the status panel.
 It also has a section to display the recent pipeline activities.
 It has other static components like the navigation menu on the left.
-The top-right corner has quick links to the Esper Console documentation and the Learning Center.
+The top-right corner also has quick links to the Esper Console documentation.

 ### Status Panels

 The main body of the Dashboard contains the following status panels: